Green Fellowship Application and Eligibility

 - Molecular and Cell Biology

 Student applicants should have a basic level of knowledge in their major and some experimental laboratory experience is considered helpful.
-Students must have completed their sophomore year at UT Dallas in order to participate in the program.
+Students must have completed two and a half years at UT Dallas in order to participate in the program.
 Most have completed three years of study at UT Dallas before beginning the program.

 Student participants receive 12 hours of undergraduate research credit for their semester of work, but are not allowed to take additional classes during the Fellowship.
 Students interested in participating in the Green Fellowship should meet with their academic advisor to devise a degree plan that can accommodate a semester of full-time research.